Emerald Ash Borer (EAB)

 Emerald Ash Borer (Agrilus planipennis) is an invasive wood boring beetle that feeds on the tissues under the bark of ash trees (Fraxinus spp.) and kills them.
 The metallic green beetle is native to East Asia and was accidentally imported to the United States within the wood of shipping crates from China.
 EAB was initially discovered in North America near Detroit, Michigan in 2002.
 Since then the beetle has spread rapidly to a great number eastern and Midwestern states, including Wisconsin.

-Click on the link for the most current map of the range of the infestation.
+Click on the link below for the most current map of the range of the infestation.